ItokawaK/MoNaS/README.md

 The first entry should be house fly (*M. domestica*) VGSC.
 The second and third entries are aa sequences of ck and dl transcript variants of your species, respectively.
-This data will be used to convert aa position coordinate of your species to *M. domestica* universal coordinates.
+This data will be used to convert aa position coordinate of your species into *M. domestica* universal coordinates.
 This file can also be created from **ref.fa** and **ref.bed** using [scripts/make_AA_alignment.py](https://github.com/ItokawaK/MoNaS/blob/master/scripts/make_AA_alignment.py)
 (MUSCLE and biopython are required).